bgandon/killbill-simple-tax-plugin/README.md

 “taxCountry” properties of “FR”.
 Any account with no “taxCountry” set or any “taxCountry” other than “FR” will not be elligible to any of these French tax codes in their invoices.

+So, the current implementeation of territorial restriction has several limitations.

+1. There is no support for retricting tax codes to territories that are subdivisions of countries.
+The only subdivision available is: country.

+2. The country of tax codes must match the tax country of customer accounts.
+   There is no support for customizing this in case any more complicated rules need to be implemented, involving for example a mix of customer location and product type.
+Here the `TaxResolver` interface might help, but it is meant to select applicable tax codes taking *time* into account, not the geographical *location* or product type.

+3. There is no support for customizing how tax code country match the tax country of customer accounts.
+They must match exactly.

 Configuration